MarcusE1W/absolute-beginner/content/post/spacemacs2.md

 - Move lines up and down.
 To move your current line up or down use `SPC x K` for up and `SPC x J` for down.
 This also works with selections.
 - Uppper/lower case text selections (`SPC x U` for upper and `SPC x u` for lower case)

-- Describe how to set variables.
+TODO: - Describe how to set variables.

 ## Improved Spacemace experience

 ### Treemacs
-If you are on the develop branch (March 2018, that might change) then you have the option to replace neotree with treemacs.
+If you are on the develop branch (as of Dec 2018 but that might change) then you have the option to replace neotree with treemacs.
 Treemacs looks more pretty and has a consisten key mapping.

 To install just add `treemacs` to the list of layouts.

 ### Modeline with all-the-icons
+**Note:** It seems that this adds quite some time to Emacs startup time.

 All the icons makes the modeline more pretty.